tmenochet/PowerSpray/README.md

 PS C:\> Invoke-PowerSpray -Ldap -Server DC.ADATUM.CORP -Password 'Welcome2020'
 ```

 As an alternative, the `-UserAsPassword` parameter can be used to specify the username as password for each authentication attempt.
-The `-EmptyPassword` switch is equivalent to `-Password ''` but the targeted user list is filtered based on the UF_DONT_EXPIRE_PASSWD flag when the `-Ldap` switch is enabled.
+The `-EmptyPassword` switch is equivalent to `-Password ''` but the targeted user list is filtered based on the UF_PASSWD_NOTREQD flag when the `-Ldap` switch is enabled.

 To prevent account lockout, the "badPwdCount" attribute is retrieved via LDAP for each domain account and compared to the threshold defined in domain's default password policy.
 A custom threshold can also be specified with the `-LockoutThreshold` parameter.
 This LDAP attribute can also be useful to check after an unsuccessful authentication because an unchanged value means that the provided password is a previous one of the given user, revealing a potential password pattern.